as9284/clean-link/README.md

 # Clean Link

-A minimal URL shortening application built with React and Express.
+A minimal URL shortening application built with React and Vercel serverless functions.

 ## Features